-After another long, difficult year, the peoples of the world — those in the Northern Hemisphere, anyway — look forward to the Winter Solstice, which marks the shortest day of the year but brings hope for longer, brighter days ahead.
+The peoples of the world, or at least those in the Northern Hemisphere, look forward to the Winter Solstice, which marks the shortest day of the year but brings hope for longer, brighter days ahead.

-After the passage of six months, in which the times of sunlight have been shortening and the nights lengthening in the northern hemisphere, things are about to change for the better as we experience the Winter Solstice Tuesday night.
+After the passage of six months in which the times of sunlight have been shortening and the nights lengthening in the northern hemisphere, things are changing for the better as we experience the Winter Solstice on Wednesday night.

 Of course, it’s all due to the tilting of the Earth, as we know now from modern scientific observation.
-But for thousands of years of human habitation on this planet, the Winter was known as a very dark time which simply had to be endured until the light of the Spring would emerge.
-Naturally, the Solstice, marking the end of the worst of the darkness, was looked forward to with a zeal that we cannot imagine today.
+But for thousands of years of human habitation on this planet, the winter was known as a very dark time that simply had to be endured until the light of the spring would emerge.
+Naturally, the solstice, marking the end of the worst of the darkness, was looked forward to with a zeal that we cannot imagine today.

 All ancient peoples who were engaged in agriculture were dependent on a precise understanding of these cycles; their wise sages were sure to mark this first day of Winter with ceremonies every year welcoming the coming of Spring.